Koojav/motowebui/README.md

 * Logs

 Test Suite groups Test Runs, which in turn group Tests.
-Test Runs can have responsible Tester assigned to them.
+Test Runs can have responsible Testers assigned to them.
 Tests can have Logs.

-For example:
+Test Runs and Tests have Results.

+**Example**:
 Test Suite "Regression 16.20" groups various Test Runs "Public API", "REST API", "Web UI", which in turn consist of multiple Tests.